LLNL/Abmarl/publications/paper.md

 while working on [@hybrid].
 Our interface gives researchers a running-start in MARL experimentation.
-We handle all the workflow elements needed to setup, run, and reproduce MARL experiments, providing direct abilities to train, visualize, and anaylze experiments.
-We streamline the savvy-practictioner's experience and lower the barrier for new researchers to join the field.
+We handle all the workflow elements needed to setup, run, and reproduce MARL experiments, providing direct abilities to train, visualize, and analyze experiments.
+We streamline the savvy-practitioner's experience and lower the barrier for new researchers to join the field.
 The analysis module sets Abmarl apart from others as it provides a simple command line interface to add analytics to trained policies, allowing researchers to generate additional statistics